1

 With the implementation of Tico-Factura:

-- Electronic Invoice, valid as support for deductible expenses and credits between taxpayers.
+Two authorized types of documents remain in force:- Electronic Invoice, valid as support for deductible expenses and credits between taxpayers.

 - Electronic Ticket, aimed at end consumers who do not require accounting support.